International Byzantine Greek Summer School (IBGSS)

 The course fee for all four weeks (Level 1 + Level 2/2.5) is €700.

 A limited number of bursaries are available for students who require financial support to attend this Summer School.
-Bursaries have in previous years been made possible by the support of Trinity College Dublin, Society for the Promotion of Hellenic Studies, and the Alison Jayne Dunlop Memorial, Brian Earls Memorial, Institute of Byzantine Studies, Timothy Lutz, and Belfast Byzantine Texts and Translations funds.
+Bursaries have in recent years been supported by the Belfast Byzantine Texts and Translations Fund, Trinity College Dublin Department of Classics, and the Society for the Promotion of Hellenic Studies.

 Apply

-1. To apply, please download the application form (available below) and send it to Mr Alastair Daly at ibgss.tcd@tcd.ie by 15 May 2024.
+- To apply, please download the application form (available below from January 2025) and send it to ibgss.tcd@tcd.ie by 15 May 2025.
 Late applications may be considered if places are still available.

-2. If you require a bursary to attend this summer school, please send a message to Mr Alastair Daly at ibgss.tcd@tcd.ie to request an application form before the application deadline of 15 May 2024.
-Only applications received by 15 May can be considered for funding.
-Bursaries can only provide partial assistance for fees
+- If you require a bursary to attend this summer school, please send a message to ibgss.tcd@gmail.com (from January 2025) to request an application form.
+Only bursary applications received by 15 May 2025 can be considered for funding.
+Bursaries can only provide partial assistance for fees.